rsp/pg-scott/README.md

 pg-scott
 ========

-This is the classical Oracle Scott database (EMP, DEPT, BONUS, SALGRADE) in PostgreSQL.
+This is the classical [Scott database](http://www.orafaq.com/wiki/SCOTT) (EMP, DEPT, BONUS, SALGRADE) for use in PostgreSQL.

 Work in progress...